 [Heading inserted in Gazette 20 Nov 1998 p.
 6275.]

 30A.
-Term used: gift — s.
-4.59(a)
+Terms used

 (1) In this Part —

+address means a residential or street address;

+donor means a person who makes a gift to a candidate, and, if the gift is made on behalf of another person, includes that other person;

 gift means a disposition of property, or the conferral of any financial benefit, made by one person in favour of another.

 (2) A gift can include a gift of money, a gift which is non-monetary but of value, a gift in kind, the payment of an inadequate financial consideration or the receipt of a discount (where the difference or discount is more than $200 worth), financial or other contribution to travel, the provision of a service for no consideration or for inadequate consideration, and a firm promise or agreement to give a gift at some future time.